hntee/ctci/README.md

 ctci
 ====
-My solution for Cracking the Coding Interview.
+My solution for Cracking the Coding Interview (5th edition).